Parameter#

 getSparsity()

-Get the sparsity of the symbol w.r.t the cardinality
+Calculates the sparsity of the symbol's records.

 pivot([index, columns, fill_value])

-Convenience function to pivot records into a new shape (only symbols with >1D can be pivoted)
+Convenience function to pivot records into a new shape (only symbols with >1D can be pivoted).

 setRecords(records[, uels_on_axes])